When you are immersed in a book, a movie, or a conversation, the experience sometimes transports you to a different place and time.

 6. I love reading.
 My idea of fun is sitting quietly in a beautiful park with a good book and a mug of hot chocolate.

-7. At university, I did better in subjects I didn’t enjoy (I even got the best student award in my least favourite subject), but did worse in the ones that I liked.
-Our interests and strengths aren’t always aligned.
+7. At university, I did better in subjects I didn’t enjoy (I got the best student award in my least favourite subject).

 8. I overestimated the value of exams and academic learning until I did my PhD.

-I now invest more in learning psychology, relationships, Kalām, Philosophy of Science, fictional movies, money, history—things not taught to me at university.
+I now invest more in learning things like communication science, Islamic philosophy of science, and practical psychology; mostly things not taught to me at university.

 9. My mind drifts into thinking about death a few times a month.
 It started in Australia when I got really sick when I was 26.